Abcight/nes-rs/readme.md

 I want to gain insight into the inner workings of the NES, and this project is a part of my research.
 In addition to that, I seek to learn more about the Rust programming language, and this project is a golden opportunity to achieve that goal.

 ## Progress
+The project is undergoing a very minor refactor at the moment.
+I have recognised things that could've been done in a much better way, and I think it's appropriate to address these issues, as this is first and foremost a learning exercise.

 So far I have only began working on emulating the [Obelisk 6502 chip instructions](https://www.nesdev.org/obelisk-6502-guide/reference.html).
 Here you can see how many have already been implemented:
 <table>
 	<tr>
 		<td>ADC🟩</td>